M-Nitsche/BeeWatch/README.md

 | with artificial data (19.5%) | 0,741 | 0,597 |    0,626   | 0,805 | 0,767 |    0,763    |
 | modified fitness function    | 0,721 | 0,563 |    0,595   | 0,768 | 0,616 |    0,668    |

-### Added Data Augmentation
+### Data Augmentation
 (Andrea Bartos)

 So far, all training has been done with the default augmentation values.
-As described in Data Augmentation, the appropriate augmentation techniques strongly depend on the use case.
+As described in [Data Augmentation](#### Data Augmentation), the appropriate augmentation techniques strongly depend on the use case.
 For this reason, we see potential to improve performance even further by applying techniques relevant to our use case.
-The changed parameters can also be found in Data Augmentation.
+The changed parameters can also be found in chapter [Data Augmentation](#### Data Augmentation).

 The performance after 300 epochs is as follows: